-Our forestry concessions are strictly regulated with annual permit cuts: No harvesting is permitted of trees with trunks less than 40cm or the largest 5 percent of trees.
+This includes adhering to annual permitted cuts, with no harvesting of trees with trunks less than 40cm or the largest 5 percent of trees.
 In addition there is a closed season for cutting between January and March each year.

 The largest 5 percent replenish the stock having the highest distribution of seed-pods.
 Our timber management ethos is specifically designed to leave the forest in the same shape when we hand it back in 50 years as when we inherited it.
 Not only is this what we believe in, but it is also what buyers are increasingly prioritising, setting the standard for future timber business.